 Generally speaking, the pace of life in Jacksonville is relatively relaxed in comparison to major US cities such as New York, Washington DC and Los Angeles.
 While success in the workplace is taken seriously in Jacksonville, this isn’t the sole focus.

 On the whole, new arrivals will find the workplace in Jacksonville to be less competitive than elsewhere.
 Many companies encourage their workers to have a healthy work-life balance and employ measures to ensure that people are happy at work.
-Depending on an individual company as well as the industry in question, flexible working hours and remote working are common features in Jacksonville.
+Depending on an individual company as well as the industry in question, flexible working hours and remote working are relatively common features in Jacksonville.